jmccormac01/DONUTS_ACP/README.md

 This package can run as a daemon where autoguiding is controlled using a custom ```TAG``` from an ACP plan, or Donuts can be started/stopped manually from the command line.
 The former requires some additional setup using the optional steps below

-This package is freely available user the standard MIT open source license.
+This package is freely available under the standard MIT open source license.

 # Installation and setup

 Automating Donuts requires a non-trival amount of setup.
-Below are the steps required to run the system in its current state.
-It is possible to run without the MySQL database if long term stability in field acquisition is not required.
-This would require slight modification of the source.
-Contact me if this is something that you would like.
+Please contact me if you have difficulties or questions regarding the steps below

 ## Installing prerequisite software